ptduy14/laboratory-management-admin/README.md

 # Laboratory Management Admin using NextJS and NexUI

-Thanks to @Siumauricio and contributors for creating and perfecting this base template
+Thanks to [Siumauricio](https://github.com/Siumauricio) and contributors for creating and perfecting this base template

 This is a project that uses NextJS and NextUI to build an admin dashboard for lab management